RoseauTechnologies/Roseau_Load_Flow/doc/models/Bus.md

 ## Definition

-It represents a multi-phase node in the network that other elements (loads, lines, transformers, voltage sources...) can connect to.
+It represents a multiphase node in the network that other elements (loads, lines, transformers, voltage sources...) can connect to.
 A bus is a placeholder point where we want the voltage to be computed during the load flow.